Where did it start??

 This was back in the days of the clubs like Orphan's, Ratso's and The Bulls on Lincoln Ave in Chicago.
 Job'ed and played a lot of weddings.
 I never had the talent to be a great player, just a bossy band leader.

 Being a luthier was my last ditch attempt to stay in music, but money and software development appeared on the horizon and I booked.
 I was working at Wooden Music Company on Lincoln owned by Jim Beach, one of the last great places for vintage instruments and repair in Chicago. (some may take issue with that, but this is my site so KMA!!).
-It was the best job I have ever had and I think about it often.
-I was too late to work with Kim Schwartz, Ed Reynolds and Don McCotter but got to work with Cliff Benett, Joe Compagna and Osman Tilev.
-Joe is still working in the business in the south suburbs.
+It was the best job I ever had and I think about it often.
+I was too late to work with Kim Schwartz, Ed Reynolds and Don McCotter but got to work with Cliff Bennett, Joe Compagna and Osman Tilev.
+Joe is still working in the business and has moved to sunny California.
 Osman passed away a few years ago.
 He was a great guy.
 Always willing to show you a trick of the trade.